tinacms/tina.io/content/docs/extending-tina/validation.md

     ui: {
         validate: (value)=>{
             if(value.length > 40){
-                return 'Title can not be more then 40 characters long' }
+                return 'Title cannot be more than 40 characters long' }
         }
     }